AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/download-audit-logs-and-export-reports.md

 >[!NOTE]
 >
->Exported audit log reports are retained for 90 days after generation.
+>Exported audit log reports are retained for 90 days after they are generated.

 ## Understand your audit log report {#log-schema}